Service-Provider-Initiated Single Sign-On

-For inbound Single Sign-On (SSO) implementations, Auth0 is the SSO service provider.
+For Service-Provider-initiated Single Sign-On (SSO) implementations, Auth0 is the SSO Service Provider (SP).
 When a user logs in to an application:

-The application presents the user with one or more external identity providers.
+The application presents the user with one or more external Identity Providers (IdPs).

-The user selects an identity provider to authenticate with and logs in.
+The user selects an IdP to authenticate with and logs in.

 Upon successful authentication, the user is returned to the application with an active session.